Baptisms (Christenings) during 2022 at St Mary's.

 Q. What does it cost?

-The Church of England charges a small fee of £14 (2020) towards the costs of the certificate and we ask for this to be paid in advance of the ceremony.
+The Church of England charges a small fee of £15 (2021) towards the costs of the certificate and we ask for this to be paid in advance of the ceremony.
 There are no other charges for a service of Holy Baptism.
 However, we ask you and your guests to be as generous as possible in supporting us with a donation upon arrival.
 Please help us by making your donation in one of our yellow gift-aid envelopes, completing the information required and dating the front.
 (Only those who pay income tax are eligible to claim gift-aid on their donations).

 Q. Who should I choose as Godparents and how many?

 Traditionally each child has three godparents but we have made provision on the application form for four.
 Godparents should have already been baptised because they are making Christian promises before God and have a special role.
 It's about helping a child to come to know God, encouraging them in their spiritual life and supporting them in their membership of the local church.
 During the service the priest asks Godparents, as well as parents to declare their intention to do support the child.
 The priest asks if they are 'prepared to walk with [the child] in the way of Christ' and will 'help them take their place within the life and worship of Christ's Church'.
 God parents need to be able to answer honestly ‘Yes’ to each of these questions.
 You can find out more about choosing Godparents here.